infominer33/infominer33.github.io/README.md

 I'm primarily interested in Bitcoin, *decentralized identity*, blockchain, cryptocurrencies, programming and related subjects (to a lesser extent data science, quantum computing, and other tech trends).

-At this point I can afford to be interested in what people will pay me to write about, but I'm not a shill.
-Ultimately, I have plenty of interesting personal projects, and put a ton of effort into everything I work on.
-So, while I'm open to opportunities, the number of clients I'm available to work with is limited.

-Do **contact me** if you need content or information related to Self-Sovereign, Blockchain, and Decentralized Identity.

-(<code>See <a href="https://github.com/infominer33/awesome-decentralized-id">/awesome-decentralized-id</a> and <a href="https://www.axiomtech.io/blog-feed/hyperledger-indy-decentralized-identity"><em>Hyperledger Indy —The Future of Decentralized Identity</em></a></code>)

-I'm also quite interested in creating a [series of articles](https://www.reddit.com/r/Jobs4Bitcoins/comments/apt145/for_hire_i_want_to_write_articles_for_you_about/) on the history surrounding Bitcoin.
-If you want Bitcoin content on your site, please contact me.
-My rates are negotiable.

 ## Contact [**^**](#contents)
 <img src="images/infominer.png" align="right" width="225" height="200">